 Beneficial Microorganisms can provide a rapid solution to bad odours on the farm or in the household.
 It’s also an approach that is cost-effective and friendly to the environment.
 As beneficial microorganisms do not contain any harmful chemical, using it won’t hurt humans, animals, plants or the environment.

 Beneficial Microbes formulas work in an entirely different way than your usual deodoriser.
 Instead of covering up the smell with fragrances, the friendly bacteria eliminates the microbes causing the problem.
 The friendly bacteria present are cultured ones that won’t damage or harm anything, except for the microbes causing the bad odors.

 Beneficial microorganisms are capable of eliminating all sorts of odors, including ammonia and hydrogen sulfide.
 It also doesn’t matter if the problem is indoors or outdoors.
 Thanks to the regenerative bacteria, that enhance the power of each other, the effect of it can be long-lasting.

 Livestock farmers use it to effectively get rid of odours in the enclosures for their animals.
-More and more composting facilities and waste water treatment plants are choosing to go the natural way too.
+More and more composting facilities and waste water treatment plants are choosing to go the natural way, using beneficial microorganisms, too.

-So, if you’ve been put off making your own Bio-Fertilisers because you are worried about the smell, you don’t need to worry.
-By using a beneficial microbes Starter Culture you will find the Bio-Fertilisers smell so sweet you would swear you could drink it!!
+So, if you think making Bio-Fertilisers on your farm are going to smell bad, you don’t need to worry.
+Because we use a100% natural beneficial microbes Starter Culture you will find the Bio-Fertilisers smell so sweet you would swear you could drink it!!

 At the end of the day, farming is all about producing food.
 Blog author Sonja Kallio writes about supporting farmers and growers to adopt a regenerative approach with growing, to increase the nutrient density of food for a healthy population and a healthy planet.